15 Best Fishing Lakes in Ohio

 7. Hoover Reservoir

 Hoover Reservoir is a popular fishing lake, especially for catfish.
-Located northeast of Columbus, the lake has healthy populations of channel catfish and flatheads.
-ODNR began stocking blue catfish in 2011, so those populations are beginning to expand as well.
+Located northeast of Columbus, the lake has healthy populations of channel, flathead, and blue catfish.
+Saugeye are another species that have bounced back to healthy populations in Hoover Reservoir, with many catches ranging from 10 to 20 inches.

-Other species at the lake include largemouth and smallmouth bass, bluegill, crappie, longnose gar, saugeye, and carp.
+Other species at the lake include largemouth and smallmouth bass, bluegill, great black and white crappie populations, longnose gar, and carp.
 Hoover Reservoir has a 10-horsepower motor limit, making it a nice waterway to fish from both boat and shore.
 The best spots to fish on the lake are near the dam and the southern basin for bass.

 8. Grand Lake St. Marys